Guichaguri/cross-caller/README.md

 For instance, in Node.js the global scope is reported as `Object.<anonymous>`, an eval is reported as `eval at X, Y` and a REPL is reported as `REPL0`.
 In Chrome, the DevTools Console is reported as `<anonymous>`.
-In Firefox, an eval is reported as `Y line X > eval` and the DevTools Console is reported as `debugger eval code`.
+In Firefox, the DevTools Console is reported as `debugger eval code` and an eval is reported as `Y line X > eval`.

 ### IE 10, IE 11, njs and Jurassic

-The stack info is not available until you throw the error.
+The stack info is not available in these JS engines until you throw the error.
-If you really need support in these environments, you can use the workaround below that throws an error to get the stack trace.
+If you really need to support these engines, you can use the workaround below that throws an error to get the stack trace.

 However, while this approach does work in all engines, it is not recommended as it can lead to performance issues.